-When we are talking about financial freedom there are two ways to talk about it.
+When we are talking about financial freedom, there are two ways to talk about.

-The first is being free to just be free.
-This is when your passive income pays for just your basic needs but not much extra like all the extra luxurious in life.
+The first is being free just to be free.
+This is when your passive income pays for only your basic needs, but not much extra (like all the extra luxuries in life).

-Then the next level of financial freedom where you are able to get whatever you want, when you want it and still not “have” to work.
+Then the other way is where you are able to get whatever you want, when you want, and still not “have” to work.

-You’ll notice when you do this that it’s much easier to cut or simplify the non-essential expenses in your life and you’ll question whether you truly need them in your life.
-Remember, the best way to make money, is to manage your money well.
+You’ll notice when you do this, that it’s much easier to simply cut or simplify the non-essential expenses.
+You’ll begin to question whether you truly need them in your life.
+Remember, even better than passive income, the best way to make money, is to manage your money well.

 How To Find Your “Financial Freedom Number”

-And to that I say this — It comes down to simple math.
+And to that I say: it comes down to simple math.

 The simplest way to do this is…

-1. Get an excel sheet or something similar.
+- Get an excel sheet or something similar

-You’ll need to earn at more than this number in passive income to be financially free and have all your basic needs meet.
+You’ll need to earn more than [INSERT YOUR EXPENSE NUMBER] in passive income to be financially free and have all your basic needs met.

-You’ll need to earn more than $5,796.10 in Passive Income to be Financially Free.
-Good or good?
+So, in this example, you’ll need to earn more than $5,796.10 in passive income to be financially free, yes or yes?

-Now that you understand how much you need in passive income to reach financial freedom, the next step is to figure out how to make it happen!
+So now that you understand how much you need in passive income to be financially free, the next step is to figure out how to make it happen!